|Tim Roufs||extended search|

-Sometimes they set up to break up a new marriage with gossip because another woman wanted the man.
+Sometimes older folks and young folks alike set up to break up a new marriage with gossip because another woman wanted the man.
 This other woman's heart is breaking over the man, and the man's with his woman.
-The other woman thinks she should have had the man and that kinds of bothers her.
+The other woman thinks she should have had the man and that kind of bothers her.
 So she might start a little influence interference, or interruption somehow, between those two.

 It won't take much to stir them up.
 So they begin arguing about what they hear about what's come through and about what the news is.
 Pretty soon the man and his woman are arguing, and finally it comes to a point of separation.

 That's the way it used to go along.

 At times, people'll do all they can to get back at you.
 And they'll laugh about it -- about how you make up after a bust-up and all.
 At least sometimes they did.

 And the women joke around.
 Jokes are another thing that broke a lot of them up.
 They broke up just by joking.
 They couldn't take it, or overlook the jokes.
 Those days the women didn't overlook many jokes.
 They didn't take many jokes.
 So jokes didn't go very good, you know; they'd get curious in marriage.
 When they left one another alone in those days that went better.